Wombii/Rc_Engine_Sound_ESP32/README.md

 - select "resample" and the frequency (22'050 recommended)
 - a .h file is generated and downloaded
 - move the .h file to your sketch directory
+- rename the variables, according to the exising files of the same category

 ### Processing the new header file with your sound:
 - include this .h file in "settings.h"